International Student Applicants

 Welcome to Santa Fe Community College (SFCC)

-International students with non-immigrant visas seeking F-1 visas must apply for admission on a full-time, degree-seeking basis (pursuing an eligible Associate’s degree which is a two-year program of study).
+- International students seeking F-1 visas and non-immigrant status must apply for admission on a full-time, degree-seeking basis.

 The following documents must be provided: